Bookstore Credit and Other Miscellaneous Charges Authorization Form

 According to federal regulations, Metropolitan State University is required to have your signed authorization in order to apply Federal financial aid proceeds to pay charges other than required tuition and fees.
 One example of a non-required charge applied to your student account is the bookstore credit program.

 If you are eligible for Federal, State and institutional financial aid, and if this financial aid exceeds your tuition and fees, you may grant permission to Metropolitan State to pay these non-required charges with the proceeds of your financial aid.
 This authorization remains valid until you rescind this authorization or graduate from your program.

 Child Care Grant

-- Consortium Agreement for Minnesota State (formerly MnSCU) Schools (PDF)
+- Consortium Agreement for Minnesota State (formerly MnSCU) institutions (PDF)

 If a student is attending more than one school during the same semester, a consortium agreement must be completed to ensure that a student receives their full financial aid.
 Federal regulations state that only one school can pay a student's financial aid per semester.
 Use this form if you are receiving financial aid from Metropolitan State (the "home" institution) and are taking courses at another school (the "host" institution).
 Please see Taking Courses at Another Institution for additional information.

 It is the student's responsibility to pay all tuition and fees at the "host" institution.

 Submit this form if do not have federal aid eligibility due to prior completion of a disability discharge on your record.
 This form is to determine reinstatement of your federal loan and if you are able to engage in substantial gainful activity as verified by a physician.